fmreina/pokemon-premium-minds/README.md

 What we want to know is: starting with a world full of pokemons (one in each house!), How many pokemons does Ash pick up for a given sequence of movements?

 ### Input format
 The program should read a line from stdin, which contains a sequence of movements.
-Each movement is described by a letter N, S, E or O (respectively: north, south, east, west).
+Each movement is described by a letter N, S, E or W (respectively: north, south, east, west).

 ### Output format
 The program should write a line for stdout, with just a number: how many pokémons did Ash catch?